apache/airflow/docs/apache-airflow/faq.rst

 ----------------------------------

-*Execution date* or ``execution_date`` is a historical name for what is called a *logical date*, and also usually the start of the data interval represented by a DAG run.
+*Execution date* or ``execution_date`` is a historical name for what is called a *logical date*, and also usually the start of the date interval represented by a DAG run.

 Airflow was developed as a solution for ETL needs.
 In the ETL world, you